Hidden Fee Erosion Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A small recurring fee might seem harmless in isolation, but its true cost includes both the money paid and the opportunity cost of what that money could have grown to if invested instead.
-Over a decade, even modest fees can add up to thousands of units.
+A small recurring fee looks harmless in isolation, but the true cost has two parts: the money you actually pay, and the opportunity cost of what that money could have grown to if it had been invested instead.
+Over a decade or more, even modest monthly fees can add up to a meaningfully larger sum once that foregone growth is included.

 Quick example